-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 5, 2007 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through June 22, 2012.
+The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 6, 2006 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through September 30, 2011.
 The Index was established on October 29, 2010.
-The Index closing level on June 28, 2012 was 112.58.
-We obtained the Index closing levels below from Bloomberg Financial Markets, without independent verification.
-The data for the hypothetical back-tested performance of the Index set forth in the following graph are purely theoretical and do not represent the actual historical performance of the Index.
-For time periods prior to the launch of an ETF Constituent and that ETF Constituent's initial satisfaction of a minimum liquidity standard, the hypothetical back-tested performance set forth in the following graph was calculated using alternative performance information derived from a related index, after deducting hypothetical fund fees, rather than the performance information for that ETF Constituent.
-See "Selected Risk Considerations - Hypothetical Back-Tested Data Relating to the Index Do Not Represent Actual Historical Data and Are Subject to Inherent Limitations."
+The Index closing level on October 3, 2011 was 108.50.
+We obtained the Index closing levels below from Bloomberg Financial Markets.
+We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.

-The hypothetical back-tested and historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing level on the pricing date or any Interest Determination Date.
-We cannot give you assurance that the performance of the Index will result in a positive return on your initial investment at maturity.
+The hypothetical back-tested and historical values of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing levels on the pricing date or the Observation Date.
+The data for the hypothetical back-tested performance of the Index set forth in the following graph were calculated on materially the same basis on which the performance of the Index is now calculated but does not represent the actual historical performance of the Index.

-The hypothetical historical levels above have not been verified by an independent third party.
+The hypothetical historical values above have not been verified by an independent third party.
 The back-tested, hypothetical historical results above have inherent limitations.
 These back-tested results are achieved by means of a retroactive application of a back-tested model designed with the benefit of hindsight.
 No representation is made that an investment in the notes will or is likely to achieve returns similar to those shown.